ServiceNowDevProgram/code-snippets/Integration/Scripted REST Api/DomainSeperation/README.md

----
-# PR Description:

-This pull request adds a Scripted REST API for ServiceNow that creates Incident records in the domain and company of the authenticated user.
-The API was developed as part of a Hacktoberfest 2025 contribution and is intended for educational and demonstration purposes.
-The `create` method ensures incidents are scoped to the user's domain, supporting multi-tenancy and domain separation best practices.
----

 # ServiceNow Scripted REST API for creating incdents in the correct company/domain

 ## Overview

-This repository contains a **Scripted REST API** developed for **ServiceNow** as part of a Hacktoberfest 2025 contribution.
 The API allows authenticated users to create new **Incident** records within their own domain and company context.

 > **DISCLAIMER**
 > This script was developed and tested on a **ServiceNow Personal Developer Instance (PDI)**.